cobyism/dciy/README.md

 cibuild = ["script/cibuild"]
 ```

-Each step in `prepare`, then `cibuild`, will be executed in order to build and test your project.
-Add it, commit it, and push it out.
-Now you're ready to build!
+The commands specified in `prepare`, if any, are run first, followed by the commands specified in
+the `cibuild` array.
+A build is marked as successful only if all of these commands exit with a
+successful (zero) exit status.

+Each time that your project is checked out, the `dciy.toml` file is rescanned for changes, so all you
+need to do change your build is commit it and push it.

 ### Triggering a Build